Schipperke vs Sarplaninac: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Schipperke and Sarplaninac.
 Schipperke has moderate to high (seasonal blowouts) grooming needs, while Sarplaninac requires high (thick double coat) maintenance.
 Professional grooming costs reflect these differences: Schipperke owners typically spend $400-$800 annually on grooming, compared to $400-$800 for Sarplaninac.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners